alloc/indo/README.md

 Remove one or more packages, cleaning up `.indo.json` along the way.

-For example, `indo rm foo bar` removes the `./foo` and `./bar` directories (relative to the working directory).
+For example, `indo rm foo bar` removes the `./foo` and `./bar` directories (relative to the current directory) from the filesystem and from the nearest `.indo.json` file.

 The given directories are not required to contain a `package.json`.
 For example, you can do `indo rm packages` to delete the entire `packages` directory, which may contain dozens of repos, each with its own `package.json`.
+Indo re-installs the dependencies of any non-vendor package that was linked to a removed package.

-It's basically `rm -rf` but with a confirmation prompt and cleanup of the nearest `.indo.json` config.
+It's basically `rm -rf` but with:
+- a confirmation prompt
+- automatic updates to the nearest `.indo.json` file

 &nbsp;

 ### `indo init`

-Create a `.indo.json` config in the current directory.
+Create an empty `.indo.json` file in the current directory, replacing any pre-existing `.indo.json` file.

-The `indo` command automatically invokes this command when neither the directory nor any of its ancestors contain a `.indo.json` config.
+The `indo` command automatically invokes this command when neither the current directory nor any of its ancestors contain a `.indo.json` file.

-&nbsp;

-## Configuration

-The `.indo.json` config may contain these properties.

-- `alias?: object`
-- `repos?: object`
-- `vendor?: string[]`

-The `alias` object works just like Yarn aliases, except only when linking local packages together.
-For example, `"foo": "bar"` maps any local dependencies on `foo` to `bar` **but only if** `bar` is a local package.

-The `repos` object tells Indo where to clone from.
-The `indo` command will search for unknown clones and offer to add them to `repos` for you.
-If you decline, they will be added to `vendor` instead.

-The `vendor` array tells Indo which globs to treat like external dependencies.
-Any matching package never has its dependencies managed by Indo.
-No linking, no installing.
-This defaults to `["vendor/**"]`.